United Airlines Employee Benefits: Retirement Health Account

 What can I use the RHA for?

 The RHA is meant for medical expense reimbursement in retirement or separation of service only.
 The account itself is held in a pooled account with other employees and pilots at United, and cannot be moved into an individual account.
-The benefit of the RHA is to allow you and your spouse and dependents to reimburse any health expenses and premiums tax-free.
+As such, the benefit of the RHA is to allow you and your spouse and dependents to reimburse any health expenses and premiums tax-free.

 According to a study done by Fidelity, the average 65-year old couple retiring in 2019 can expect to spend $285,000 in healthcare and medical expenses.
 Medical expenses increase at nearly twice the rate of inflation, and will likely continue to grow in the future.
 The RHA allows retired employees and pilots to maximize their retirement benefits by providing a tax-free vehicle to pay for medical expenses, without having to access taxable or tax-deferred accounts like your 401(k).

-The RHA can be used to pay for Medicare premiums, co-pays, insurance premiums, dental insurance premiums and expenses, and even long term care insurance premiums.
-The RHA can grow rather quickly and it can be very useful to have for your family.
+The RHA can be used to pay for Medicare premiums, co-pays, insurance premiums, dental insurance premiums and expenses, and even long-term care insurance premiums.
+The RHA can grow rather quickly and it can be very useful for your family.
 For example, if you have a balance of $0 in your RHA, and United contributes $5,000 each year for 20 years, and you expect an annual return of 6%, your ending RHA value will be $183,928 of tax-free dollars at 65!
-If you contributed $10,000 per year, you would have $367,856!
+If you have contributed $10,000 per year, you would have $367,856!

 If you are nearing retirement, you may be seeing that you have a very large 401(k), which can also mean a very large tax problem when you go to withdraw from it in retirement, especially with Required Minimum Distributions (RMD) beginning at 72 years old with the new SECURE retirement act.
 To maximize RHA funding, you can contribute more to your 401(k), up to $19,500 in 2020.
-If you maximize your contribution, you will have only $37,500 ($57,000-$19,500) left for the employer to contribute.
-Say if you make $280,000 in 2020, $44,800 is contributed by United.
+Moreover, if you maximize your contribution, you will have only $37,500 ($57,000-$19,500) left for the employer to contribute.
+Say if you make $280,000 in 2020, United will contribute $44,800.
 Because there is only $37,500 left for United to fund the 401(k), the rest, $7,300, will spill into the RHA.
-If you wish to save more in your RHA, you can maximize your contribution early in the year to fund the 401(k) using your employee contribution.
+Therefore, if you wish to save more in your RHA, you can maximize your contribution early in the year to fund the 401(k) using your employee contribution.

 |Salary||United’s 16% Contribution||Pilot’s Personal Contribution||Total Contribution (limit of $57,000)||Spill into RHA (above $57,000)|